-EFRAG agrees with the IASB's tentative decision to provide temporary relief in the context of non-contractually specified risk components on the "separately identifiable" criterion.
+EFRAG agrees with the IASB's proposal to provide temporary relief in the context of non-contractually specified risk components on the "separately identifiable" criterion.
+However, EFRAG is concerned about paragraphs BC87 and BC89, as they seem to introduce application guidance of the current hedge accounting requirements inconsistent with some practices that exist in European jurisdictions.